 ECE 602: Personnel Management in Early Childhood Programs (1 Credit)

-People leading early childhood programs need to develop a skill set that serves the function of establishing and maintaining personnel policies and procedures and effective systems for staff recruitment, professional development, managements, and evaluation.
+People leading early childhood programs need to develop a skill set that serves the function of establishing and maintaining personnel policies and procedures and effective systems for staff recruitment, professional development, management, and evaluation.
 Additional topics will include creating effective staff orientations and performance management.
 Assignments will be completed in a format that can be used for the Portfolio required to earn the Children’s Program Administrator Credential (CPAC), the statewide director’s credential.

 ECE 603: Foundations of Staff Development (1 Credit)